tonytw1/squirrel-detector/README.md

 }
 ```

 Now we can ask for a predicition with an HTTP call rather than importing the TensorFlow model into the script

 `
 detect_rest.py
 `

+### Hooking it all together

+We can now write a script which will listen for the motion messages and call the TensowFlow model for object detections.

+`listener.py'